aMarCruz/react-native-text-size/example/README.md

 Test interactively the behavior of rnTextSize.

-This app is using React Native 0.52.0, the minimal supported RN version, and is written in Typescript 2.9 with ES2017 sources.
+This app is using React Native v0.52.0, the minimal supported version, and is written in Typescript 2.9 with ES2017 sources.

 Please clone the repo and follow the instruction of the [Setup](#setup) section.